Let’s talk TED Hose! What are T.E.D hose anyways?

 - You have concerns or questions about your condition or care.

-TED Stockings and Compression Stockings are two different types of socks.
-Although both are used in the medical field, both have different uses.
-The TED Hose is used for non-ambulatory patients (patients that can’t move around on their own), while Compression Socks are used for ambulatory patients (patients that can move around but need a level of compression).
-Make sure that you seek advice from your doctor before buying either the TED Hose or Compression Socks.
-Your physician will then decide which type of the two are best for you.
+We’ve now learned that T.E.D.
+Stockings (also known as TED Hose)and Compression Socks are two different types of socks.
+Although both are used in the medical field, they are similar but have different uses.
+The T.E.D.
+Hose is used for non-ambulatory patients (patients that can’t move around on their own), while Compression Socks are used for mobile patients who simply need more pressure on their legs.